For Isaiah, Christmas is all about one-world government:

 Mary, honestly, some would say that you are over politicizing Christmas and distracting from the true meaning.
 But for others, I believe your interpretation of Christmas can’t come soon enough.
 The proud continue to feverishly carve up the remaining resources in their hunger games while procuring tribute from the masses.
 Maniacal world leaders are still trying to win at the game of thrones while their people are just trying to make a living, or simply live.
 In their curious preoccupation with making sure no one has any more than they need, the conceited amass more money than most of us would know what to do with.
 A house of cards.

-I believe we should listen more to our young single moms with their empire-shattering faith hope and love.
+I believe we should listen more to our pregnant teenagers with their empire-shattering faith hope and love.
 I would feel much safer with them in charge.

 Mary, your vision for the planet is exceedingly greater than ours.
 It’s not just great, it’s magnificent.
 May it be done as you say, and may all generations call you blessed.